 - Do a random act(s) of kindness, or actually conscious acts.
 Something as simple as praising or thanking someone daily via email.

 For the last few weeks our team has been working on these items and at our weekly meeting we’ve been discussing our progress in making these small daily changes.
-Best discovery we made was that we’re all pretty great people, no we’re not perfect but do work hard to be our best and to spread happiness to others in our work.
+The best discovery we made was that we’re all pretty great people.
+No we’re not perfect but we do work hard to be our best and to spread happiness to others in our work.
 We’ve found that the simple task of writing something daily is easier said than done sometimes, yet when we did we felt good in doing so.
 We’ve learned that taking action is the key to change and true success comes from enjoying the process.

-Over the last few weeks we’ve all shared things we’re grateful for, were more deep and heartfelt like our family time or quiet time with our partner.
-Others were silly yet still things we were grateful for like new yoga pants, electric tape and concert experiences.
+Over the last few weeks we’ve all shared things we’re grateful for, some were more deep and heartfelt like our family time or quiet time with our partner.
+Others were silly yet still things we were grateful for like new yoga pants, electric tape, and concert experiences.

-We’ve collectively changed our position on happiness; we’re doing our best to be happy now, not in some distant future when we’ve accomplished some thing.
-Sure, we’ve got stress after all we’re real estate transaction coordinators, and sometimes being happy isn’t what we really feel like being, however I can say for myself that by simply being conscious of this and doing most of the action steps daily I’ve noticed that when things are stressful, frustrating or even scary, they don’t stay that way as long as they use to.
-That my focus is actually better, my relationships with others are better and YES, and I actually do have more energy.
+We’ve collectively changed our position on happiness; we’re doing our best to be happy now, not in some distant future when we’ve accomplished something.
+Sure, we’ve got stress, after all we’re real estate transaction coordinators, and sometimes being happy isn’t what we really feel like being.
+However I can say for myself that by simply being conscious of this and doing most of the action steps daily I’ve noticed that when things are stressful, frustrating or even scary, they don’t stay that way as long as they use to.
+That my focus is actually better, my relationships with others are better and YES, I actually do have more energy.